Opeyemi-Omotayo/Green-Living/README.md

 ## Features

 - User authentication with Firebase
-- Search for articles on various topics
+- Search for articles on various topics like fashion, sports, health, politics e.t.c
 - Responsive design for different screen sizes
 - Access to a curated collection of insightful blogs